humanai-foundation/RenAIssance/RenAIssance_Transformer_OCR_Utsav_Rai/README.md

 BLEU = 0.92
 ## Acknowledgements

 This project is supported by the [HumanAI Foundation](https://humanai.foundation/) and Google Summer of Code 2024 and 2025.
-Detailed documentation and a journey of this project during 2024 can be found in the [blog post 1](https://utsavrai.substack.com/p/a-journey-into-historical-text-recognition) & [blag post 2](https://utsavrai.substack.com/p/decoding-history-advancing-text-recognition).
+Detailed documentation and a journey of this project during 2024 can be found in the [blog post 1](https://utsavrai.substack.com/p/a-journey-into-historical-text-recognition) & [blog post 2](https://utsavrai.substack.com/p/decoding-history-advancing-text-recognition).
 For 2025 refer [2025 midterm blog](https://utsavrai.substack.com/p/efficient-transformer-based-ocr-for?r=3ypuho).

 ## License